-Apache Trail is a 38.6 mile moderately trafficked point-to-point trail located near Apache Junction, AZ that features a lake and is good for all skill levels.
+Apache Trail to Roosevelt Dam is a 38.6 mile moderately trafficked point-to-point trail located near Apache Junction, AZ that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail but must be kept on leash.

 Drove from Apache Junction to Tortilla Flat.
 The views are beautiful and we're looking forward to the drive to Roosevelt Lake this fall.